 Queen's library has an extensive collections but also offers services to support the learning experience at Queen’s and help students succeed.
 Services include Subject Liaison Librarians who can help you locate resources for your field of study.

 - Learning Strategies

-Learning Strategies, part of the Student Academic Success Services, offer academic support service for undergraduate and graduate students.
+Learning Strategies, part of Student Academic Success Services (SASS), offer academic support service for undergraduate and graduate students.
 They help “fine tune” the skills of high achieving students, and enhance the skills of students trying to reach their academic potential.
-They workshops for undergraduate and graduate students, professional advising, student-led study skills coaching, online resources for strategies and tools and much more!
+They offer workshops for undergraduate and graduate students, professional advising, student-led study skills coaching, online resources for strategies and tools and much more!

 - The Writing Centre

 The Writing Centre, part of Student Academic Success Services (SASS), works with writers at all levels of proficiency, at any stage of the writing process, on any type of academic writing – essays, reports, labs, dissertations, and more.
 Students from all disciplines and all levels of academic progression – undergraduate and graduate – come to the Centre for help with brainstorming ideas, working on an outline or draft, refining a thesis statement, strengthening an argument or improving grammar and style.
 For more information please visit the Writing Centre website.

 Student Wellness Services supports the personal, academic, and social development of students at Queen's University by providing a range of programs and services.
 Our mission is to provide a welcoming, confidential, and integrated service that is responsive to the needs of students.
 Please visit Student Wellness website for contact information and other resources.